 Whole wheat flour is more nutritious than refined white flour, although in a process called food fortification, some micronutrients are added back to the white flour (required by law in some jurisdictions).
 Fortified white wheat flour does not, however, contain the macronutrients of the wheat's bran and germ (especially fiber and protein).
 Whole wheat is a good source ofcalcium, iron, fiber, and other minerals like selenium.

-Whole wheat flour has a shorter shelf life than white flour, as the higher oil content leads to rancidification.
+Whole wheat flour has a shorter shelf life than white flour.
+The higher oil content contained in the bran of the wheat, as the higher oil content leads to rancidity with longer term storage.
 It is also more expensive, due to its relative unpopularity and the inclusion of the wheat bran and wheat germ, which producers of white flour can sell separately.

 Nevertheless, it is possible to make a high-rising, light loaf of 100% whole wheat bread, so long as one increases the water content of the dough (the bran and germ in whole wheat absorb more water than plain white flour), kneads the dough for a longer period of time to develop the gluten adequately, and allows for a longer rise before shaping the dough.

 Some bakers let the dough rise twice before shaping.
-The addition of fats, such as butter or oil, and milk products (fresh milk, powdered milk, buttermilk, yogurt, etc.) can also greatly assist the rise.
+The addition of fats, such as butter or oil, and milk products (fresh milk, powdered milk, buttermilk, yogurt, etc.) can also greatly assist the rising process.